willbrasic/Asymmetric_Multi-Agent_Reinforcement_Learning_Pricing_Competition/README.md

   ## Docker Image

   A Docker container is available for this project on Docker Hub.
-This container allows you to run the code without needing to install C++ or set up dependencies on your system.
+This container allows you to run the code contained in SARSA_Qlearning_C++_OOP without needing to install C++ or set up dependencies on your system.

   ### Pull the Docker Image